wp-plugins/wp-postratings/readme.txt

 == Changelog ==

 = Version 1.63 (21-05-2012) =
-* Move AJAX Request to wp-admin/admin-ajax.php
+* NEW: Move AJAX Request to wp-admin/admin-ajax.php
-* Added nonce To AJAX Calls And Admin Pages
+* NEW: Added nonce To AJAX Calls And Admin Pages
+* NEW: Added Support For Google Rich Snippet

 = Version 1.62 (31-09-2011) =
 * FIXED: Escaped Hostname